-Most of the 'poor' quality sections are already being upgraded with specific timelines for completion.
-The information on the design standard and timeline is already reflected in the alternative scenarios.
+Most of the 'bad' quality sections have already been undergoing upgrading or improvement works with specific timelines for completion.
+The information on the design standards and timelines is reflected in alternative scenarios as the already prescribed future.
 Specifically, the following are included in this scenario.

-- [Myanmar] Kalewa-Yargyi section will be upgraded (2 → 3) in 2022 and beyond, reflecting the fact that the work is planned to be completed in May 2021. - [Myanmar] Bago-Payagyi-Kyaikhto section will be upgraded (3 → 4) in 2025 and beyond, reflecting the fact that the bypass road is planned to be completed in December 2024. - [Myanmar] Thaton-Hpa-An-Eindu section will be upgraded to $(2 \rightarrow 3)$ in 2025 and beyond reflecting the ongoing and planned upgrading work by ADB and Thailand. - [Myanmar] Eindu-Kawkareik section will be upgraded (2 → 3) in 2021 and beyond, reflecting the fact that the road improvement will be completed in March 2020 and the Gyaing Kawkareik Bridge is planned to be completed in May 2021. - [India = Myanmar] Improvements in border crossing procedures at Moreh = Tamu border in 2021 and beyond. - [Myanmar = Thailand] Improvements in border crossing procedures at Myawaddy = Mae Sot border in 2021 and beyond.
+- [Myanmar] The Kalewa-Yargyi section will be upgraded (class 2 → class 3) in 2022 and beyond, reflecting the fact that the upgrading work is planned to be completed in May 2021. - [Myanmar] The Bago-Payagyi-Kyaikhto section will be upgraded (3 \rightarrow 4) in 2025 and beyond, reflecting the fact that the bypass road is planned to be completed in December 2024. - [Myanmar] The Thaton-Hpa-An-Eindu section will be upgraded ($2 \rightarrow 3$) in 2025 and beyond, reflecting the ongoing and planned upgrading work by ADB and Thailand. - [Myanmar] The Eindu-Kawkareik section will be upgraded (2 → 3) in 2021 and beyond, reflecting the fact that the road improvement will be completed in March 2020 and the Gyaing Kawkaleik Bridge is planned to be completed in May 2021.